egoist/tsup/README.md

 This library is intentionally kept simple, if you want customizations please use Rollup directly.

+## Why Rollup?

+> Rollup is at least an order of magnitude slower than ESBuild, why not use ESBuild directly?

+Because ESBuild isn't mature enough, here we use Rollup to bundle `.d.ts` files, add code splitting support, import non-js assets etc.

 ## Install

 Install it locally in your project folder: